 The castle was seriously damaged in the middle of the 17th century when fighting between Stefan Czarnecki and the Swedes took place.
 Further damage was brought by the Third Northern War, during which in 1703 the castle occupied the Swedish army.
 The castle was rebuilt in baroque style, also in this style castle’s chapel was erected.
 After the destruction during the Kościuszko Insurrection, it was rebuilt in the late 18th century in the classicist style by bishop Krzysztof Hilary Szembek.
 During the Napoleonic wars it was again damaged when it was used as a military lazaret.
 In 1866 the Russians requisitioned the castle of bishops and then placed the gendarmerie and hospital there.
 During the fighting in the winter of 1945 the castle burned down.
 It was rebuilt in 1976-1989 with a new wing and a stylized tower.

-The castle was located on a hill in the south of the city, separated by a moat.
+The castle was founded on the hill remaining from the former stronghold, in the southern part of the town, from which it was separated by an irrigated moat.
 Originally a quadrangular tower and house adjacent to it from the north-east were erected.
 In the middle of the 15th century, in place of the shafts, the brick walls were erected, and in the western part of the hills the main dwelling house, called a large one.
 It was on the plan of an elongated rectangle, one-bay, with basement and one-story.
 The curtain with two arcades was connected a Large House with a tower at the height of the floor.
 Loose economic development was adjacent to the northern and eastern sections of the peripheral walls.
 The gate was from the city side.
 It was later reinforced with two half-cylindrical towers.

 The castle in its present appearance completely lost its primal, medieval features.
 The hotel and recreation complex is located in it.